 After you have completed these requirements, you can move on to applying for your dealer license.

-Dealer license application
+Arkansas dealer license application

 Depending on the license you need, you will have to apply at one of the following authorities.